elastiflow/ElastiFlow-Tools/docker_install/readme.md

 Docker.
 If you do not have Docker, you can install it by:
 1) downloading "install_docker.sh" to your Linux server.
 2) `sudo chmod +x install_docker.sh && ./install_docker.sh`

+   OR simply can use this one liner
+`sudo bash -c "$(wget -qLO - https://raw.githubusercontent.com/elastiflow/ElastiFlow-Tools/main/docker_install/docker_install.sh)"`

 ### Instructions: